 Shields hopes the Cybersecurity Fellows Program will produce many other students who want to work in the area.

 “This program provides a tremendous opportunity,” Shields says.
 “Essentially students get their tuition paid, are guaranteed paid work over the summer and when they are done, essentially guaranteed a job."

-The program is currently taking applications for the fall semester.
+The program is currently taking applications to be a Cybersecurity Fellow at Georgetown for the fall 2017 semester.